Sexual Reproduction in Plants Class 7

 c) Water hyacinth is an example of an aquatic plant that relies on water for pollination.

-These different agents of pollination—such as insects, birds, wind, and water—help transfer pollen between flowers, enabling the process of fertilization and the production of seeds.
+These different agents of pollination—such as insects, birds, wind, and water—help transfer pollen between flowers, enabling the process of fertilisation and the production of seeds.
 Each agent plays a specific role in pollination, and the diverse methods of pollination have contributed to the remarkable variety of plants we see around us.

 Fertilisation